5 Key Factors for Social Media Audience Segmentation

 Females, age 23-40 who love the outdoors, want to be overachievers at work but also like to have fun with their friends.
 And they like animals.

-Trying to be this specific doesn't really tell you what you need to know about your audience segment because people don't express themselves like this on social media.
+Trying to be this specific doesn't tell you what you need to know about your audience segment because people don't express themselves like this on social media.
 (When's the last time you tweeted "I want to be an overachiever at work!"?)

 Audience Segmentation is a tricky process.
 There are many different ways to go about it, and no two audience segment templates will look the same.